CoderTypist/Crypher/README.md

 # Crypher

-Crypher is a series of Python packages that can encode and decode various ciphers
+Crypher is a series of Python packages that can encode and decode various ciphers.

 ## Supported Ciphers
 - Tap Code (tap.py)